 Furniture in Residence Halls

-Furniture in residence halls will be configured to comply with social distancing best practices and therefore cannot be moved or removed.
+Furniture in residence halls has been configured to comply with social distancing best practices and therefore cannot be moved or removed.
 Layouts have been designed with safety and cleanliness in mind.

 Students, as usual, are responsible for cleaning their own bedrooms, apartments and other non-common spaces.
 Students should clean and disinfect high-touch surfaces (tables, hard-backed chairs, doorknobs, light switches, phones, tablets, touch screens, remote controls, keyboards, handles, desks, toilets, sinks) daily in their bedrooms and other non-common spaces.
 The CDC provides recommendations for cleaning different types of surfaces, including porous surfaces, nonporous surfaces, and electronics.

 On a more frequent basis, facilities staff will clean residential common spaces, including common bathrooms.
 Due to COVID-19, supplemental cleaning of bathrooms in suites and apartments will be regularly conducted by facilities staff for the fall semester.

 Residence Hall Parties/Registered Events

 No registered events will be permitted inside residence halls until further notice.
 This policy will be strictly enforced to assure the health and safety of our community.
 Events will be allowed in spaces on campus such as McQuade Café and Pizzeria and Majors & Minors Eatery.
 Additional outside venues have been added across campus for programs, events and meetings.

 All residential students are required to have a departure plan on file.
 These plans must be followed in the event of a student needing to isolate, quarantine or if they are experiencing symptoms of COVID-19.
 Departure plans will be strictly enforced and minimal changes will be allowed once a student’s departure plan is submitted.
 Students will be asked to implement these plans as soon as possible after talking with our medical staff.